adfresca/sdk-ios/README.md

 ### Push Messaging

-You can also deliver your push messages anytime you want.
+You can send push messages using Nudge.
 Follow the steps below to configure the push notification settings in your app.

 1. Upload your APNS Certificate file (.p12) to our Dashboard
   - You can export your .cer file to .p12 file using Keychain.
 Please refer to [iOS Push Notification Certificate Guide](https://adfresca.zendesk.com/entries/82614238) to generate .p12 and upload to [Dashboard](https://admin.adfresca.com)

 2. Check your provisioning
   - Nudge only supports APNS production environment.
-So, you should build your app with App Store or Ad Hoc Provisioning file to enable production mode
+So, you should build your app with App Store or Ad Hoc Provisioning file to enable production mode.

-3. Add some codes to AppDelegate
+3. Add the following codes to AppDelegate
   ```objective-c
   #import <AdFresca/AdFrescaView.h>